 Events will happen again.
-Maybe not next week or next month, but eventually you’ll be planning and promoting and gathering people together in person to support your cause again, so if you do have the luxury of time right now, there are things you can do to make good use of it.
+Maybe not next week or next month, but eventually you’ll be planning and promoting and gathering people together in person to support your cause again, so if you do have the luxury of time right now, there are things you can do to make good use of it with integrated marketing.

 There’s no time like the present to evaluate your event planning and promotion process.
 When you’re ready to open the doors again, you’ll have more people coming through them than ever before.

 When your nonprofit first decides on an idea for a fundraising event, give yourself enough time to promote it.
 Too many organizations shoot themselves in the foot by trying to turn a great event idea around too quickly.
 While most of us aren’t in a time crunch now for planning things like in-person events, it’s a good rule of thumb to start thinking about a publicity campaign at least six months in advance and begin promoting your event about two months in advance.

 Before you promote it, though, you’ll want to consider long term goals: How does your event fit in the bigger picture of accomplishing your mission?
 How can it help you reach those goals?
 Then develop a unique angle for your event and understand how to market this angle to your target audience.